GiancarlosIO/webpack-nexus/README.md

 - If you have lint errors it will throw a error.
 Some times I just want to test some egde cases. webpack-nexus doesn't throw a error beacause it is not configured inside webpack, it is just used to lint the files in vscode.
 - It doesn't have support for multi-entries.
 It can be configured for that, but again, you need to _eject_.
 - It has no styled-components installed. 😛
-- I has no configured apollo graphql.
+- It has no configured apollo graphql.
 Graphql is what I always use in my projects. 😛

+react-boilerplate?
+I really like that, but I want a

 And...
-It is not comparable with next.js because it is not a react framework. 👺
+It is not comparable with next.js because it is not a react framework 👺... but maybe in the future it can be? 🤔

 ## Browser support?
 > \>1%', 'last 4 versions', 'Firefox ESR', 'not ie < 9